-Figure 1-4: Disadvantaged Communities of the Inyo-Mono Region
+Figure 1-4: Disadvantaged Communities of the Inyo-Mono Region (shaded; DACs show up as outlines or yellow polygons; SDACs show up as brown polygons)

-The statewide annual MHI in California based on the 2006-2010 ACS is \$60,883.
-Communities with annual MHIs less than \$48,706 are considered disadvantaged communities by the AB 1747 definition.
+The statewide annual MHI in California based on the 2012-2016 ACS is \$63,783.
+Communities with annual MHIs less than \$51,026 are considered disadvantaged communities by the AB 1747 definition.
 Using this definition, the entirety of both Inyo and Kern Counties are disadvantaged based on county-wide MHI estimates (Table 1-2).
-Based on the 2006-2010 ACS data, the MHI for the whole of Inyo County is \$44,808, which is below the statewide 80% of MHI threshold.
+Based on the 2012-2016 ACS data, the MHI for the whole of Inyo County is \$47,278, which is below the statewide 80% of MHI threshold.
 Eighteen communities in Inyo County qualify as disadvantaged using the current definition.
 All of the American Indian Reservations in Inyo County qualify as disadvantaged communities.
-The population of the disadvantaged communities in Inyo County is at least 12,600 (some population data are not available; see Table 1-2), representing 68.5% of the total county population.
+The population of the disadvantaged communities in Inyo County is at least 11,300 (some population data are not available; see Table 1-2), representing 62% of the total county population.
+A further classification is for severely disadvantaged communities, with 5-year MHI averages of \$38,270 and below.
+At least five communities are SDACs, including several of the Native American Indian reservations.

-The MHI for Mono County is \$55,807, which is higher than Inyo County but still below the statewide MHI.
-Nine communities in Mono County qualify as disadvantaged, accounting for at least 12% (more than 1,750 people; not all population data are available) of the total population of Mono County.
+The MHI for Mono County is \$58,937, which is higher than Inyo County but still below the statewide MHI.
+Twelve communities in Mono County qualify as disadvantaged, accounting for at least 26% (more than 3,700 people; not all population data are available) of the total population of Mono County.
+The proportion of population residing in DACs in Mono County has increased markedly in the past few years.
 All American Indian Reservations in Mono County qualify as DACs.
+At least two communities are SDACs.
 In addition, there are "pockets" of disadvantage within more wealthy communities that do not officially qualify as DACs.
+For example, parts of the town of Mammoth Lakes house lower-income workers, many of whom are Latino.
 The Inyo-Mono RWMG is working to determine how best to identify these pockets and bring resources to them.

-MHI estimates for Mono and San Bernardino Counties are approximately \$7,000 above the statewide 80% MHI threshold.
-The Kern County MHI is \$47,089, which is also below the DAC MHI threshold.
-A very small portion of Kern County is located within the Inyo-Mono planning region; however, two communities qualify as disadvantaged, representing 3,229 people.
+MHI estimates for Mono and San Bernardino Counties are approximately \$8,000 and \$3,000, respectively, above the statewide 80% MHI threshold.
+Previous analyses showed San Bernardino County to be farther above the 80% DAC threshold.
+The Kern County MHI is \$49,788, which is also below the DAC MHI threshold.
+A very small portion of Kern County is located within the Inyo-Mono planning region; however, two communities qualify as disadvantaged, representing 3,766 people.

 Similarly, a small portion of northern San Bernardino County is located within the Inyo-Mono planning region.
-The MHI for San Bernardino County is \$55,845, which is higher than the DAC threshold but still below the statewide MHI.
-Within the Inyo-Mono portion of San Bernardino County, two communities are considered disadvantaged, representing 2,015 people.
+The MHI for San Bernardino County is \$54,469, which is higher than the DAC threshold but still below the statewide MHI.
+This figure is also smaller than the previous analysis using 2006-2010 ACS data.
+Within the Inyo-Mono portion of San Bernardino County, one community is considered disadvantaged (and is also an SDAC), representing 1,582 people.

-In total, approximately 20,000 people live in disadvantaged communities in the Inyo-Mono region.
+In total, just over 20,000 people live in disadvantaged communities in the Inyo-Mono region.
 Given the small population of the region, this represents approximately one-third of the overall population, yet still may not adequately represent the disadvantaged nature of some communities within the region.
-The work that took place through the DAC grant attempted to more accurately portray the definition of "disadvantaged" for rural, remote, mountainous, and/or headwaters regions.
+The work that took place through the Prop.
+84 DAC grant attempted to more accurately portray the definition of "disadvantaged" for rural, remote, mountainous, and/or headwaters regions.
 This work on DAC metrics can be found in the DAC white paper, which is linked on the Inyo-Mono website: http://inyo-monowater.org/inyo-mono-irwm-plan-2/dac/findings/.